So you have a product idea and decided to research the cost estimate of the needed technical skills to build it? Well - that's the first step.

 The cost of putting together such a team will be determined by the skill level of its members and the team size.
 Hiring more experienced senior developers, for example, would be more expensive but can result in faster project completion.

 Since the roles in your team depend on your project size, complexity, and deadlines, you might want to consider working with a software development company.
-It will deliver the needed abilities and technical skills to the project with more flexibility reducing the entire product development cost.
+It will deliver the needed abilities and technical skills to the project with more flexibility reducing the entire software development cost.

 Development team type